-This issue of Drill Down explores crane record book applicability and required entries.
+This issue of the Drill Down explores crane record book applicability and required entries.

-Definitions & Applicability
+Definitions and Applicability

-46 CFR § 125.160 in Subchapter L defines a crane as "...a revolving, gantry-mounted, or other type of fixed lifting device used for lifting or moving equipment or supplies.
+46 CFR 125.160 in Subchapter L defines crane as "...a revolving. gantrymounted. or other type of fixed lifting device used for lifting or moving equipment or supplies.
 It does not include material handling equipment used for general ship's service, such as lifeboat davits, chain falls, come-alongs, or the like."

-46 CFR § 126.130 further requires that cranes installed onboard meet specific requirements regarding cranes as found in parts 107, 108, and 109.
+46 CFR 126.130 further requires that cranes installed onboard meet specific requirements regarding cranes as found in 46 CFR Parts 107, 108 and 109.

-Coast Guard Marine Safety Manual (MSM) Volume II states pedestal-mounted cranes on OSVs, having a lifting capacity less than five net tons (10,000 lbs) and used for special purposes (e.g. lifting fuel hoses or handling ships stores) do not have to meet API Recommended Practice 2D standards, but rather should meet manufacturer's recommendations, and are therefore exempt from crane record book requirements.
+COMDTINST 16000.76, 6.B.13 states that pedestal-mounted cranes on OSVs, having a lifting capacity less than five net tons (10,000 lbs) and used for special purposes (e.g. lifting fuel hoses or handling ships stores) do not have to meet API Recommended Practice 2D standards, but rather should meet manufacturer's recommendations, and are therefore exempt from crane record book requirements.

 However, this does not prohibit the OCMI or the attending Marine Inspector from inspecting the crane for safety and proper functionality, nor does it relieve the owner/operator from the obligation of maintaining and safely operating the crane.